Miss America (Madeline Joyce): Powers and abilities

-An electrical discharge from an unknown experimental piece of equipment gave Madeline Joyce the ability to levitate herself through psionic means.
+Madeline Joyce acquired a range of superpowers after her latent mutation was activated upon being exposed to an electrical discharge from an unknown experimental piece of equipment.
+She possesses the "Strength of a Thousand Men," allowing her to lift weights far heavier than a normal human would be capable of lifting.
+Her superhuman durability makes her resistant to different forms of damage.
+She has the ability to levitate herself through psionic means.
 By using her levitation ability in connection with carefully planned leaps, Miss America could use her power to fly.
 She could attain any height at which she could still breathe (approximately 20,000 feet).
-She could use this power for about 2 hours before mental fatigue would force her to rest.
-Also fatigue poisons accumulate much slower in her body than that of a normal human, giving her a heightened "vitality."
-Miss America also possessed the "Strength of a Thousand Men," allowing her to lift weights far heavier than a normal human would be capable of lifting.
+Fatigue poisons accumulate much slower in Madeline Joyce's body than that of a normal human, giving her a heightened "vitality."